goalsgame/ueimporter/README.md

 Make sure to install `ueimporter` in dev mode, as described [above](#install-dev-mode).

 ### Debugging <a name="dev-debug" />
-To debug you can use pythons build in `pdb` module
+To debug you can use pythons built in `pdb` module

 ```
 $ cd ueimporter